-Alignments allow employees to understand how their goals contribute to the company’s mission
+Alignments enable employees to comprehend how their goals contribute to the mission of the company.

-Alignment ensures that separate employees, teams, and even departments are working towards common, higher-order goals.
-This can also increase employee engagement, as individuals can see how their day-to-day contributions impact the entire organization through aligned OKRs.
+Alignment ensures that individual employees, teams, and even departments collaborate towards shared, higher-order objectives.
+This fosters enhanced employee engagement since individuals can perceive the direct impact of their daily contributions on the entire organization through aligned OKRs.

-You have two options for alignment.
-With top-down alignment, higher-tier key results become lower-tier objectives– such as company-level key results becoming departmental objectives.
-With bottom-up alignments, lower-tier objectives become higher-tier key results.
-Such as individual-level objectives used as department-level key results.
+There are two alignment options available.
+The first is top-down alignment, where higher-tier key results are transformed into lower-tier objectives.
+For example, company-level key results can serve as departmental objectives.
+The second option is bottom-up alignment, where lower-tier objectives are elevated to become higher-tier key results.
+For instance, individual-level objectives can be utilized as department-level key results.